tamius-han/ultrawidify/README.md

 **Click for [youtube demo](https://www.youtube.com/watch?v=j2xn1WpbtCQ):**
 [![Ultrawidify - youtube demo](https://img.youtube.com/vi/j2xn1WpbtCQ/0.jpg)](https://www.youtube.com/watch?v=j2xn1WpbtCQ)

+## Beggathon

+Working on this extension takes time, coffee and motivation.
+If you want to buy me a beer or something, you can [use this link to send me motivation](https://www.paypal.me/tamius).
+Money will be spent on Netflix and coffee/tea.

 ## The long version

 The technology has been here for a while, but plenty of people don't know how to properly encode a video (despite the fact [youtube has an article that explains aspect ratios](https://support.google.com/youtube/answer/6375112)).
 Plenty of people surprisingly includes major Holywood studios, such as [Marvel](https://www.youtube.com/watch?v=Ke1Y3P9D0Bc), [Disney](https://www.youtube.com/watch?v=yCOPJi0Urq4), [Dreamworks](https://www.youtube.com/watch?v=oKiYuIsPxYk), [Warner Brothers](https://www.youtube.com/watch?v=VYZ3U1inHA4), [Sony](https://www.youtube.com/watch?v=7BWWWQzTpNU), et cetera.
 You'd think that this is the one thing Holywood studios and people who make [music videos for a living](https://www.youtube.com/watch?v=c6Mx2mxpaCY) would know how to do right, but they don't.
 This extension is here to fix that.